ahdis/XDSonFHIR/README.md

 java -jar target/xds-on-fhir-1.0-SNAPSHOT.jar
 ```

+Check that the server is running by opening [http://localhost:8080/fhir/status] in your browser.

 # Customizing

 By default, the embedded Tomcat server starts on port 8080, it can be changed in `XdsOnFhir.java`.